CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 This reduces the amount of structure needed to build a printer, and simplifies Z.

+Kinematically, belt printers are bedslingers, and so this section applies to them as well.

 ### Single Z

 On cantilevered bedslingers where there is only one vertical column, a single Z motion system is the only choice for controlling the height of the X gantry.